rharp/DrupalGovCon2018/apps/v1/README.md

      ReactDOM.render(<App />, document.getElementById('app'));

  ### 4. Create index.js
- Here we are going to create our index javascript which points to our `App.js` file. we will need this for later.
+ We are going to create our index Javascript, which points to our `App.js` file.
+We will need this for later.

     import React from 'react';
     import ReactDOM from 'react-dom';